-Making friends when we were young can seem so straightforward, especially in hindsight.
-Between play dates, school, camp, and extracurricular activities, we were regularly surrounded by our peers and friendships often seemed to form naturally.
+Making friends when we were young seemed so straightforward, especially in hindsight.
+Between playdates, school, camp, and extracurricular activities, we were regularly surrounded by our peers, and friendships often seemed to form naturally.

 Why are friendships so important in adulthood?

-Just like they do in childhood and adolescence, having good friends in adulthood allows us to live happier and healthier lives.
-Because friendships are voluntary, and friends choose to connect with and support each other on an ongoing basis, they are a powerful source of validation that help us feel valued and loved.
+Just as in childhood and adolescence, having good friends in adulthood allows us to live happier, healthier lives.
+Because friendships are voluntary, and friends choose to connect with and support each other on an ongoing basis, they are a powerful source of validation that helps us feel valued and loved.
 Our friends help us celebrate milestones and achievements and cope with stressful events, transitions, or conflicts.
 They shield us from symptoms of anxiety and depression and protect us from feeling lonely, which just so happens to be one of the most detrimental experiences for our well-being.
-Recent research even suggests that our friends become more important than family for our emotional and physical health as we age.
+Recent research even suggests that as we age, our friends become more important than family for our emotional and physical health.

-The paradox is that although our friends help us cope with life’s ups and downs, the busyness and structure of adulthood does not always allow us to make new friends or invest in the friendships we already have.
-And because changes in friendship networks are common (expected, even) as we age, we might find ourselves in a new city or stage of life where we struggle to make new friends.
+The paradox is that although our friends help us cope with life’s ups and downs, the busy structure of adulthood does not always allow us to make new friends or invest in the friendships we already have.
+And because changes in friendship networks are common — expected, even — we might find ourselves in a new city or stage of life where we struggle to make new friends.

 For many, the thoughts and feelings associated with making friends as an adult can be anxiety producing or, at the very least, confusing.
-It’s likely been a while since we’ve had to "put ourselves out there".
-We might feel out of practice and unsure of where we can meet other like-minded people or how we should approach someone we’d like to get to know.
-Unlike childhood, there isn’t necessarily a structure in place to facilitate friendship-making, nor are there clear-cut rules for how to go about meeting new people.
-Although this kind of flexibility can be overwhelming, it allows each of us to approach friendship-making in a way that feels most comfortable and gives us the best chance of finding people with whom we really connect.
+It’s likely been a while since we’ve had to put ourselves out there.
+We might feel unsure of where we can meet other like-minded people or how we should approach someone we’d like to get to know.
+Unlike in childhood, there likely isn’t a structure in place to facilitate friendship-making, nor are there clear-cut rules for how to go about meeting new people.
+Although this kind of flexibility can be overwhelming, it allows each of us to approach friendship-making in the way that feels most comfortable and gives us the best chance of finding people with whom we really connect.

 Where can you meet new friends?

 A good place to start is to use your existing social network.
-Approach the people you enjoy spending time with (e.g., friends, family, co-workers) and see if you they can introduce you to anyone new.
-People are often far more willing to set us up or connect us with others than we anticipate.
+Approach people you enjoy spending time with — friends, family, co-workers — and see if they can introduce you to anyone new.
+People are often far more willing to connect us with others than we anticipate.

 If you’ve exhausted your network, it’s time to step outside of your comfort zone.
 The best way to do this is to participate in activities that are inherently social, like a cooking class, book club, or running group.
 Whatever you do, make sure it’s something you genuinely enjoy, since the root of friendship is often an underlying similarity.
-Going into a situation with a goal other than meeting new people or friends (whether it’s your desire to learn a new language or improve your endurance) also takes the pressure off having to approach someone, which in a roundabout way can make it more likely that you will!
-Here are several ideas to help you find activities:
+Going into a situation with a goal other than meeting new people or making friends (whether it’s your desire to learn a new language or improve your endurance) also takes the pressure off having to approach someone, which in a roundabout way can make it more likely that you will!

 How can you build a friendship?

-The best way to approach making friends is to remember that it is a process.
-Start small, by greeting a familiar face and build from there.
-A thoughtful compliment, pointed question, or offer to help can make it easier to approach someone you’d like to get to know better.
+Remember that it is a process: Start small by greeting a familiar face and build from there.
+A thoughtful compliment, pointed question, or an offer to help can make it easier to approach someone you’d like to get to know better.

-It’s really common to assume (or hope) that friendships just happen or develop automatically, but that isn’t always the case.
-While it’s true that certain people “click” and there’s even some support for friendship at first sight (“friendship chemistry”), all relationships, including friendships, take time, effort, and follow-up.
-There is no one-size-fits-all approach to successfully making friends as an adult, but thinking about the expectations we have of our friends can help guide your behavior.
+It’s common to assume that friendships just happen or develop automatically, but that isn’t always the case.
+While certain people do “click,” and there’s even some support for friendship at first sight, or “friendship chemistry," all relationships require time, effort, and follow-up.
+There is no one-size-fits-all approach to making friends as an adult, but thinking about the expectations we have of our friends can help guide your behavior.

 If you’ve tried to seek out new opportunities and are still having trouble, here are a few things to keep in mind: